2025 FIVB Women's Volleyball Nations League

 The 2025 FIVB Women's Volleyball Nations League was the seventh edition of the FIVB Women's Volleyball Nations League, an annual women's international volleyball tournament.
 It was held between June and July 2025, and the final round took place at the Atlas Arena in Łódź, Poland.

-Following the results of the 2024 Challenger Cup, Czech Republic make their debut this edition, while Belgium made their comeback as the top FIVB ranked team.
+Following the results of the 2024 Challenger Cup, Czech Republic made their debut this edition, while Belgium made their comeback as the top FIVB ranked team.

 Italy won their third VNL title after defeating Brazil in the final.
 Poland claimed their third consecutive bronze medal after defeating Japan in the 3rd place match.
 Monica De Gennaro of Italy was named the MVP of the tournament.

+Teams

 Qualification

 In a change of format for this edition, none of the 16 teams that participated in the 2024 FIVB Women's Volleyball Nations League will be relegated, and from 2025 onward the competition will expand to 18 teams.
 The two extra spots were allocated to the Czech Republic, winner of the 2024 Challenger Cup, and Belgium, per FIVB ranking the highest ranked team that failed to qualify.